shishifubing/infra-repos-shishifubing/README.md

 > **Note**
 >
 > Pull mirroring is a premium Gitlab feature,
-> so all Gitlab repositories are destroyed and then imported once every day to
+> so all Gitlab repositories are destroyed and then imported once every day to "_mirror_" them
-> `mirror` them

 ## Regenerate module documentation